rohit123sinha456/ProjectManagement/README.md

 # The goto the ssh terminal and migrate the database and seed it
 ## To migrate the databsae
+- php artisan clear the cache and clear the route cache
 - docker-compose exec app php artisan migrate
 - (Optional) docker-compose exec app php artisan migrate:refresh (removes all dataa)